stevkazt/SlideShooter/README.md

 # SlideShooter

-This is a test for an android game developed with GDScript and the proper IDE Godot, I was testing this scripting language and learning how to make games.
-You can try a testing version here: https://play.google.com/store/apps/details?id=com.SlideShooter.myapp
+This is a simple game for android, developed with GDScript and the proper IDE Godot, I was testing this scripting language and learning how to make games.
+You can play the ga e here: https://play.google.com/store/apps/details?id=com.SlideShooter.myapp